openstack/nova-specs/specs/template.rst

 * Example use case including typical API samples for both data supplied by the caller and the response

+* Discuss any policy changes, and discuss what things a deployer needs to think about when defining their policy.

 Example JSON schema definitions can be found in the Nova tree http://git.openstack.org/cgit/openstack/nova/tree/nova/api/openstack/compute/schemas/v3